-By now, we know having a solid game plan is essential to making this work.
-I’d like to share with you my foundation I’ve laid and help you as you get started.
+By now, we know that having a solid game plan is essential to making this work.
+I’d like to share with you the foundations that I’ve laid to help you as you get started.

 Network, Network, Network.

-Yes, testing is important, but through networking comes more opportunities to test.
-You see what I did there?
+Yes, testing is important, however, through networking comes more opportunities to test.

-There are tons of great forums out there on the internet just FULL of resources and people to network with.
-I highly recommend joining different communities out there.
+There are tons of great forums on the internet filled with resources and people to network with.
+I highly recommend joining different marketing communities out there.
 If you have a question, chances are someone else has had it and asked it.
-Get out there, get involved and ask questions.
+Get out there, get involved, and ask questions.

-Once you’ve created a solid foundation for yourself, there are also tons of events to attend worldwide.
+Once you have created a solid foundation for yourself, there are also tons of events to attend worldwide.
 I recommend scoping out a few that are of interest and attending some.
 This is an EXCELLENT way to meet people at your level and those where you’d like to be.

 Instill Trust within Your Customers.

 Yep, I said it again.
 I mean, after all, would you want to do business with someone you didn’t trust?
-Yeah me either!
-Here are a few insights I use to build trust with my customers before they even buy from me.
+Yeah me neither!

-As more and more people turn to online to shop and find products to purchase, they still need that human interaction.
+As more and more people go online to shop and find products to purchase, they still need that human interaction.
 It’s just human nature.

 While it’s physically impossible to be there on your website to help them out, make it clear that support is easily accessible to your customers.